Introduction to sidechains

 The EVM sidechain allows the transfer of assets back and forth between the Cardano blockchain and sidechains.
 The two-way peg that achieves this preserves the nature of the asset in both chains whenever the asset moves.

-Although the Solidity contract may be intended for a Proof of Work blockchain, the example EVM sidechain provides a Solidity execution environment that does not require miners, but still serves Ethereum JSON RPC methods, giving the well-known benefits of reduced energy usage, speed, and decentralization.
+Although the Solidity contract may be intended for a Proof of Work blockchain, the proof of concept EVM sidechain provides a Solidity execution environment that does not require miners, but still serves Ethereum JSON RPC methods, giving the well-known benefits of reduced energy usage, speed, and decentralization.

 The firewall property ensures that a catastrophic failure in one of the chains, such as a violation of its security assumptions, does not make the other chains vulnerable.
 This feature provides a measure of limited liability analogous to limited liability in the corporate world - when a limited company fails, its stockholders are only liable for the amount of their investment.